Nokia phones turn off vibration alarm when connected to a charger

 Posted 2012-06-29 15:06 / Tags: Ipsec, Ipv6, Linux, Networking. / link

 Hardware.
-Because manufacturers of hard disk technology (either drive or enclosures, converters and whatnot) just can't get it right, here is now the parkverbot daemon (freecode) to keep your disks spinning nevertheless.
+Because manufacturers of hard disk technology (either drive or enclosures, converters and whatnot) just can't get it right, here is now the parkverbot daemon to keep your disks spinning nevertheless.
 Posted 2012-06-16 18:06 / link

 Filesystems.
 The larger disks get, the longer you spend in reconstruction.
 I will formulate today's thesis: Eventually, as disks get larger, they fail before the RAID reconstruction is complete.
 That would set a practical limit for the maximum size of a single disk.
 Furthermore, As the data set grows larger, some part of it will fail before the filesystem check is done.
 So in essence, we will be hitting logistic barriers before physical ones.
 Neat.
 Posted 2012-06-07 22:06 / link